Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking

 \subsection{Analysis of the required number of samples}

-Figure~\ref{fig:sample_dependence} shows how the number of generated poses affects the quality of the best selected pose, comparing scoring-only regime, scoring with filtration (default), and oracle performance (representing the theoretical upper bound).
-Using scoring model increases $\mathrm{RMSD}\leq\SI{2}{\angstrom}$ \& PB valid from 0.22 to 0.27, while adding physically-aware post-filtration improves results to 0.44, demonstrating the critical importance of incorporating molecular validity constraints alongside learned scoring functions.
-Performance plateaus at around 40 samples, marking the optimal computational cost-quality trade-off.
-The gap between filtered scoring and oracle performance indicates remaining opportunities for improvement in pose selection, while the convergence behavior suggests that the current sampling strategy effectively explores the relevant conformational space within the first 40 generated poses.
+Figure~\ref{fig:sample_dependence} shows how the number of generated samples affects the quality of the best selected pose for the \textsc{PoseBusters V2} dataset.
+We consider the minimization-only regime, minimization with filtration (default), and oracle performance (representing the theoretical upper bound).
+Using GNINA minimization and physically-aware post-filtration substantially improves $\mathrm{RMSD}\leq\SI{2}{\angstrom}$ \& PB-valid success rates compared to sampling only one pose.
+These results demonstrating the importance of incorporating energy minimization.
+Performance plateaus at around 20 samples, marking the optimal computational cost-quality trade-off.
+The gap between filtered minimization and oracle performance indicates remaining opportunities for improvement in pose selection.